goldenmaza/aveline/frontend/REVISION_HISTORY.md

+f27f208 - [Frontend] Images wrapped with picture and source markup - Apr 9, 2025

+In this commit we have added so all 'img' tags are now using the wrapping 'picture' tag, with multiple 'source' tags, in the markup.
+The possible 'source' options will be loaded from the env file.

+v.2.31.0

 1afcebd - [Frontend] Lighthouse improvements - Apr 9, 2025

 In this commit we have added some improvements suggested by Lighthouse tool in Chrome.